Traffic engineers use signal lights, stop signs and speed limits as ways to improve the safety of our roadways for motorists and pedestrians.

 Traffic Signal Lights

-A stop sign is one of our most valuable and effective control devices when used at the right place and under the right conditions.
+A stop sign is a valuable and effective control devices when used at the right place and under the right conditions.
 It is intended to help drivers and pedestrians at an intersection decide who has the right-of-way.
 However, when stop signs are installed as “nuisances” or “speed breakers,” there is a high incidence of intentional violation.
 Therefore, stop signs should not be used as speed control devices.

 If you would like the city to consider installing a stop sign at a particular intersection, please submit a signage request form and petition signed by neighbors who live within 400 feet of the intersection.